fdazen/fda-documentation/accounting.md

 ![Accounting_30.png]({{site.baseurl}}/images/Accounting_30.png)

- **Note**: make sure that you have at least one Discount Reason built in your account, as the system won't allow you to erase all of them.
+{{site.data.alerts.note}} Make sure that you have at least one Discount Reason built in your account, as the system won't allow you to erase all of them.  {{site.data.alerts.end}}

 - You can **UN-DELETE** a previously deleted Discount Reason: on the top right hand side, select 'Deleted' from the scroll down menu with the written 'Active.